jwodder/ghreq/README.rst

             retry_config: RetryConfig | None = None,
         )

-A client class for interacting with the GitHub REST API (or sufficiently similar APIs).
+An HTTP client class for interacting with the GitHub REST API (or sufficiently similar APIs).

 Constructor arguments: